 Key Confirmation element.
 The specific technique for verification depends on the crypto-system used by the public key.
 If verification fails, authentication shall be deemed a failure.

-If authentication is a failure, the KCK2, KEK2, KCK, KEK, and TK shall be irretrievably destroyed.
+If authentication is a failure, the KCK2, KEK2, TK shall be irretrievably destroyed.
 Otherwise,

-the AP shall then construct an 802.11 associate response frame confirming the selected ciphersuite and
+the AP shall then construct an 802.11 associate response frame confirming the selected ciphersuite,

-the FILS AKM, and containing the FILS KDE Container, and its own Key-Auth.

 For FILS authentication using a trusted third party, the Key Auth field of the Key Confirmation element in